jbernadas/db_backup/README.md

 4.)
 Set the files and folder permissions to 660 so that root and you can access the files and folders.

-To use this in Windows, open up Windows Task Scheduler to let Windows run our python script once a day.
+<h3>To use this in Windows</h3>

 1.)
+Open up Windows Task Scheduler to let Windows run our python script once a day.

+2.)
 Type in Start search bar Task Scheduler.

-2.)
+3.)
 On the rightmost column click Create Basic Task.

-3.)
+4.)
 Fill out the name of our task.
 Then provide description of what it does.
 Click next.

-4.)
+5.)
 Choose when you want the task to start.
 Click next.

-5.)
+6.)
 Choose time and frequency of task.
 Leave blank the Synchronize across time zones.
 Click next.

-6.)
+7.)
 We are now on the Action menu, choose the radio button to Start a program.
 Click next.

-7.)
+8.)
 We will be in the Start a Program menu.
 We now put the path to our python script, which is:

 C:\PATH\TO\WHERE\YOU\INSTALLED\db_backup\dbnames.txt